Skip to main content

 In the future as Apple rolls out Apple Intelligence, the app will integrate with the personal intelligence system that understands personal context to deliver intelligence.

-Once you launch Passwords, you’ll be greeted by a welcome screen that lets you that you can:
+Once you launch Passwords, you’ll be greeted by a welcome screen that lets you:

 ° Easily save and fill passwords with autofill.